cr0wm4n/pyVisualCrossingUK/README.md

 | partly-cloudy-night   | Cloud cover is greater than 20% cover during night time. |
 | clear-day             | Cloud cover is less than 20% cover during day time |
 | clear-night           | Cloud cover is less than 20% cover during night time |

+## TODO

+- Describe the usage of the API
+- Add all available items to the Data Structure